 4.1.2 A documented procedure for archiving copies of the Compliance Artifacts of the Supplied Software - where the archive is planned to exist for a reasonable period of time since the last offer of the Supplied Software; or as required by the Identified Licenses (whichever is longer).
 Records exist that demonstrate the procedure has been properly followed.

 Rationale:

-To ensure reasonable commercial efforts have been instituted in the preparation of the Compliance Artifacts that accompanies the Supplied Software, as required by the Identified Licenses.
+To ensure reasonable commercial efforts have been instituted in the preparation of the Compliance Artifacts that accompany the Supplied Software, as required by the Identified Licenses.

 5.0 Understanding Open Source Community Engagements

 5.1 Contributions